lj970926/weekly-paper-reading/markdown/(SP17)Towards Evaluating the Robustnessof Neural Networks.md

 $$
 \delta = \frac{1}{2}(tanh(w) + 1) - x
 $$
 Because tanh varies form -1 to 1, $x + \delta$ is promised to be within the valid range.
-Then the standard gradient descent can be used to find the adversarial example.
+Then the standard gradient descent can be used to find the adversarial examples.
 ### 3.4.$L_2$ attack
 Putting these ideas together, the $L_2$ attack can be expressed as:
 $$
 min\quad \lVert\frac{1}{2}(tanh(w) + 1) - x\rVert_2^2 + c \cdot f(\frac{1}{2}(tanh(w) + 1))
 $$
-Applying gradient descent to this objective ofthen results in a local minimum.
+Applying gradient descent to this objective often results in a local minimum.
 To solve this problem, the author randomly choose a set of starting points which are close to the origin image.
 The follow image shows the result of the $L_2$ attack for each source/target pair.
 We can see that almost all attacks are visually indistinguishable from the origin digit.
 ![L2 attack result](../images/l2_result.png)
 ### 3.5.$L_0$ attack